Hishore/Getting-and-Cleaning-Data-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-*Transformations performed to clean up the data
-In the run_analysis.R the first step is to set up the environment including the pagecages needed and the directory where the data is saved

-The second step is to load the test and training datasets, including the subject, and activity datasets and merge all of them together

-The third step is to add column names using the features dataset and extract only the mean and standard deviation columns of the measurements

-The fourth step is to use descriptive activity names to name the activities and create tidy dataset

-The fifth step is to create a txt file of the tidyData